TheoryInPractice/theoryinpractice.github.io/DEVELOPMENT.md

 Events:
   type: array
   description: |
-    This object contains a list of all events that Theory in Practice has hosted, participated in, or wants the world to know about.
+    This array contains a list of all events that Theory in Practice has hosted, participated in, or wants the world to know about.
   items:
     type: object